 Real soldiering is somewhat different, but I feel as though my outdoorsy and somewhat non-conventional childhood prepared me well.
 I was accustomed to cuts and scrapes, exercise, being too hot and too cold and hiding in bushes.
 So whilst I may have always been destined for soldiering, or at least very comfortable doing it, I couldn’t have imagined spending the rest of my life as a Christian.
 This second part of my identity is a recent development.
 I was never interested in faith, and though I attended Sunday School as a child until I was 10 or so, I understood church to be in the same category as the Brownies or Guides and so I grew out of it as I did other my childhood clubs.
 My faith in God came as a huge surprise.
 I felt ill prepared and it certainly seemed that God sought me out, rather than the other way around.
 My account of just how I came to believe in God, whilst serving in Afghanistan, can be found here.

 This blog is about the endlessly surprising ways in which God has changed my life since I committed to being a Christian.
 It is also about why I think the C of E is so weird and so wonderful, and about the many and frequent embarrassing mistakes I make as a new Christian.
-I’ll be writing about what I feel God is calling me to be (a vicar of all things) and what that discernment process feels like.
+I’ll be writing about what I feel God is calling me to be and what this discernment process feels like.
 I will write about living out my faith in Afghanistan, Bosnia and Herzegovina, Shrivenham and other exotic locations, and the organisations and people who have shaped my faith and helped me to become a disciple of Christ.